stryngs/scripts/README.md

 ## mParser
 * A sqlite3 parser for massscan XML results

+## pmkid2hashcat
+* Weaponizing the PMKID attack as demonstrated by atom

 ## pyWhois
 * An interesting take on using whois type queries